The Sexualization of Children & How Advertising & Entertainment Change Their Brains

 For all his moral anarchism, Reich was perceptive.
 He realized that in order to arrive at the sexual utopia he advocated, people would first have to learn to dispense with their natural shyness and embarrassment concerning sexual matters.
 They would have to lose their reluctance to expose erotically important parts of their bodies.
 Reich attempted to facilitate this by conducting psychotherapy sessions in which he would require his clients to, well, remove all their clothes.

 Reich would be pleased to see a European beach today, which is often more in keeping with his ideal than what is found in brothels.
 In a brothel, the women have had to overcome the natural shyness surrounding erotically important parts of their bodies in order to sell sex.
 On a sunny European beach, women in various states of undress can be seen to have overcome this natural shyness—with no thought of sex at all.
 By refusing to acknowledge the erotic implications of revealing attire or nudity, they have so nearly achieved Reich’s goal of overcoming shyness that, for them, sex is flattened of its inherent potency.
-“Profane” may be the best word to describe Reich’s ideal and its realization, given that the term originally meant “to treat as common,” or as just the latest fashion.
+“Profane” may be the best word to describe Reich’s ideal and its realization, given that the term originally meant “to treat as common.”

 The sexualization of the young can be viewed in this same framework.
 When low-cut blouses are marketed to 13-year-olds, when children’s music videos are saturated with sexual imagery, and when sex is constantly used to sell all kinds of products to young teens, one can expect many girls to become hyper-sexualized.
 However, such saturation can equally have a desensitizing effect, since it subtly encourages youth to treat their sexuality as something trivial, benign, and commonplace.